 This is NOT a recommended solution, and before you go down that road please let us know your platform/version/configuration and we’ll address that as a bug if its on a supported platform.
 If it’s not on a supported platform version you can vote for it to become one here: #11838

-#4 Updated by Michal Ruzicka over 1 year ago
+#4 Updated by Michal Ruzicka almost 2 years ago

 - Status changed from Unreviewed to Closed